 Good at maths?
-PROMYS Europe 2019, a challenging and stimulating six-week residential summer programme at Wadham College, is seeking mathematically ambitions school students aged 16+ from across Europe.
+PROMYS Europe 2020, a challenging and stimulating six-week residential summer programme at Wadham College, is seeking mathematically ambitious school students aged 16+ from across Europe.

 I wanted to learn new Mathematics and meet new people.
 Not only did I do both of those things, but I learnt much more than I thought I would and made friendships which I will never forget